Asian stocks slip following record Wall Street charge

 Investors are awaiting more clarity on Chinese regulatory reforms and their impact on the technology sector.

 Chinese technology stocks had rallied earlier this week as a share buyback by games and social media giant Tencent Holding Ltd. boosted sentiment.
-The firm's Hong Kong-listed shares rose 0.1% on Thursday.
+The firm's Hong Kong-listed shares fell 0.7% on Thursday.

 “After some renewed sentiments brought about by bottom-fishing from institutional investors and Tencent’s share buyback, investors may seem to be on hold for now as they look towards further clarity on the regulatory reforms, which is unlikely to conclude in the near term,” Yeap Jun Rong of IG said.